fabioschitini/Restaurant/README.md

 * ESLint + Airbnb JavaScript Style Guide
 * Node Libraries
 * WebPack
+* es modules

 # Outcome
 * Used Git and GitHub for project management.
 * Tried to maintain clean code.
+* Learned to utelise npm,es modules and webpack
+* JS Dom manipulation

 # Summary

 ## What I learned

-* Use of  the Module pattern and the Factory Pattern to build and design objects to incorporate game logic.
+* Use of  npm, es modules, webpack, and how to better manipulate js Dom

 ## Author